GlacioHack/xdem/HOW_TO_RELEASE.md

 ### The hard way

- 1. Go to your local main repository (not the fork) and ensure your master branch is synced: git checkout master git pull
+ 1. Go to your local main repository (not the fork) and ensure your main branch is synced: git checkout main git pull
  2. Look over whats-new.rst and the docs.
 Make sure "What's New" is complete (check the date!) and add a brief summary note describing the release at the